-What is a 23 score on the ACT?
+What Does It Mean to Get a 23 Score on the ACT?

 Fortunately for you, if you score higher one or more of the tests, it’s okay to do a little bit worse on another test.
 That being said, take some comfort in the fact that you have a lot of wiggle room to reach your goal.

-Though some of the following advice is tailor-made to earn a 23, everyone’s ACT study plan should have the same starting line:
+Though you’re aiming to earn a 23, everyone’s ACT study plan should have the same starting line:

-After you get done, immediately score your test.
+Next, evaluate your scores.
 Let’s say, for example, that these are your raw scores:

 - English: 62/75